Joseph R. Dodson and Mattie Mae Motl, Conquerors Not Captives: Reframing Romans 7 for the Christian Life

 • 16:1–27 Closing

 Each major section is further divided into “discourse units.”
 Gorman’s commentary is not exegetical nor word-for-word (it is not that kind of commentary).
 Certainly, he has done the exegesis and read the secondary literature, but that is all in the background.
 Instead, he discusses the theological and practical ramifications of the text.
-Gorman grounds his commentary in Paul’s concerns and draws out the implication for Christian spiritual growth in a contemporary context.
+Gorman grounds his commentary in Paul’s concerns and draws out the implications for Christian spiritual growth in a contemporary context.

 Let me offer one example based on his commentary on Romans 13:1-7.
 First, he entitles this unit “a nonrevolutionary but subversive community.”
 He briefly sketches the situation of the house churches in Rome.
 Opposition to the believers arose during synagogue disputes, resulting in Claudius’s expulsion of Jews from Rome.
 This was a political act designed to break up a potential political threat.
 Jewish messianic expectation was anti-oppressor and therefore anti-Roman, since Rome was the ultimate oppressor of God’s people.
 Although Romans 13 is often labeled conservative, even pro-Roman (especially compared to Revelation 13), Gorman points out that the gospel Paul proclaims is inherently anti-imperial: Jesus and Caesar cannot both rule the universe.
 This means “the gospel Paul proclaims cannot in any way a spouse blind nationalism, hyper patriotism, or an uncritical stance toward political authorities” (254).
-Although he does not name names at this point in the book, Gorman applies this to the use of Romans 13:1-7 by then attorney general Jeff Sessions and White House spokesperson Sarah Sanders in the context of separating children and parents at the border.
+Although he does not name names at this point in the book, Gorman applies this to the use of Romans 13:1-7 by then Attorney General Jeff Sessions and White House spokesperson Sarah Sanders in the context of separating children and parents at the border.
 “Rather than being a blanket call to obedience and allegiance, which is reserved for God alone, Romans 13:1-7—when read in context—actually supports Christian opposition to many laws and practices.
 The Christian is free from the tyranny of obedience to political figures and entities but obligated to love and to work for the common good, even when doing so is an act of disobedience” (257).

 Gorman supplements the commentary with helpful charts.
-For example, in order to illustrate the close connection between justification and sanctification, Gorman compares Galatians 2:15-21 (justification) and Romans 6:1-7:6 (baptism).
+For example, to illustrate the close connection between justification and sanctification, Gorman compares Galatians 2:15-21 (justification) and Romans 6:1-7:6 (baptism).
 “Justification is like baptism, and vice versa.
 More precisely, justification and baptism are two sides of the one coin of entrance into Christ and his body through dying and rising with him… it is difficult to imagine a more appropriate image for thoroughgoing participation than the liquid metaphor of immersion” (167-68).
 He summarizes the people in Romans 16 in a chart.
-(Phoebe is a gentile woman who is almost certainly the letter bearer and quite probably its interpreter.
-Junia is a female, prominent apostle).
+Phoebe is a gentile woman who is almost certainly the letter bearer and quite probably its interpreter.
+Junia is a female, prominent apostle.

 The first two chapters and each major unit of the commentary conclude with reflections and questions.
 These are divided into two categories: “spiritual, pastoral, and theological reflections, and “questions for those who read, teach, and preach.”
 None of these are softball questions!
 The questions should tease out additional implications from the text and take the reader to an application beyond Paul’s original context.
 A surprising example is the use of Romans 14-15 to discuss a Christian approach to eating.
-Gorman asks the reader to consider a justice dimension to food production and food consumption.
+Gorman asks the reader to consider a dimension of justice in food production and food consumption.
 Gorman sees both as having a spiritual dimension.
 For those teaching Romans in a classroom, these questions would make for excellent student papers.
-For those preaching Romans in a local church, these questions are hints for pastoral applications which will resonate with people as they grapple with the text of Romans.
+For those preaching Romans in a local church, these questions are hints for pastoral applications that will resonate with people as they grapple with the text of Romans.

 Conclusion.
 Gorman’s commentary on Romans is a pleasure to read and will serve pastors and teachers well as they prepare to present Paul’s dense theology to their congregations.
 If you are planning to preach through the book of Romans, buy this commentary.